Psycho980/FocusLock/README.md

 > The only official place to download Focuslock are this GitHub repository and through the links provided through [discord](https://discord.gg/n5ydyJtJst) .
 Any other websites offering downloads or claiming to be us are not controlled by us.

 > [!WARNING]
+> Once you start there is no going back, so once you before you set the timer make sure you are ready

+> [!WARNING]
 > It will take time to load
->
-> This is only for windows
+> This version is only for Windows, get the apk at [Focus-Lock Android](https://github.com/psycho980/focuslock-android)

 <div align="center">